bengal865/python-repo-template/instructions.md

 ## Getting Started

-> Start by reading the instructions and reviewing the project resources.
+> Please read the instructions and use the resources available to you

 Write a script that: